-Docker is a good lightweight way to put your application inside Containers.
+Docker is a lightweight way to put your application inside containers.
 With docker-compose, you can very easily spin up a development environment containing Neos and a matching MySQL Database.

 For development, we need to be able to change files inside the Neos application container.
 Thus, we mount the local directory inside the container.

 On Windows and OSX, mounting a directory with loads of files (like a Neos / Flow distribution) is quite slow.
 That is why this approach copies all Neos files into the container and then we selectively mount the directories which we modify.